CCBR/METRO/README.md

 **A**mino **A**cid **s**equence **a**nalysis **p**ipeline, as known as `AAsap`, is a pipeline to characterize the effect of a mutation on an amino acid sequence.

-AAsap takes a MAF-like excel file containing HGVS terms describing a given mutation and a FASTA file containing transcript sequences to determine the consequence of a mutation on a protein product.
+AAsap takes a MAF-like file containing HGVS terms describing a given mutation and a FASTA file containing transcript sequences to determine the consequence of a mutation on a protein product.
 The `build` sub command can be used to generate a FASTA file containing CDS sequence of each transcript.
 The `run` sub command will parse and tokenize HGVS terms describing coding DNA mutations.
 AAsap supports each major class of HGVS terms encoding for coding DNA mutations: substitution, deletion, insertions, duplications, and INDELS.
 AAsap _does not_ support HGVS tokenization of terms describing mutations in non-exonic (or non-CDS) regions like introns, 3'-UTR or 5'-UTR.
 AAsap will mutate a given coding DNA sequence based on the provided HGVS term and will translate that sequence into an amino acid sequence.
 AAsap will also truncate a given amino acid sequence +/- N amino acids relativve to a given mutation start site.

 ### 2. System Requirements